Prop Guardian Risk Manager – Full User Guide (MT4 & MT5)

 From this, the EA computes:

-• Prop day end time – used to lock until end of day and to display the countdown.
+• Prop day end time – used for countdown display and daily auto-unlock timing

-When a new prop day is detected, daily stats are reset and daily locks are cleared automatically.
+When a new prop day is detected, daily statistics are reset and daily/risk-style locks are cleared automatically.

 4.2.
 Initial balance and overall drawdown